-1. Ensure that the internal maintenance bypass switch Q3 is off, and that the input cables and PE terminals are connected securely.

-2. Close the UPS bypass input switch Q2, rectifier input switch Q1, output switch Q5 and all external output isolating switches (if any) in that order.
-The rectifier runs in normal state for about 30 seconds, after which the rectifier startup phase is complete.

-3. Finish setting up the single UPS parameters and check them.

-a) Access the main menu screen, press the A or key to select 'Settings', and press the text to access the interface shown in Figure 5-3.
+- 1. Ensure that the internal maintenance bypass switch Q3 is off, and that the input cables and PE terminals are connected securely. - 2.
+Close the UPS mains incomer isolator Qm and then close bypass input switch Q2, rectifier input switch Q1, output switch Q4 and all external output isolating switches (if any) in that order.
+The rectifier runs in normal state for about 30 seconds, after which the rectifier start- up phase is complete. - 3.
+Finish setting up the single UPS parameters and check them. - a) Access the main menu screen, press the or key to select 'Settings', and press the key to access the interface shown in Figure 5-3.